-buy you a drank lyrics August is my favorite month in Seattle foodwise: warm, sunny weather produces tons of cherry tomatoes, both red and yellow, along with an explosion of fresh herbs and peppers that I grow on my deck.
+buy ivermectin in uk August is my favorite month in Seattle foodwise: warm, sunny weather produces tons of cherry tomatoes, both red and yellow, along with an explosion of fresh herbs and peppers that I grow on my deck.
 And it just so happens that Alaskan halibut and Wild Alaskan King Salmon are the most affordable this time of the year.
 Win/win!

 I briefly sauteed the fish in olive oil, about two minutes on each side.
 Then I added my tomato/basil, garlic, lemon juice mix and swirled it in the skillet, adding a dab of butter for richness.
 Everything was briefly warmed and badda bing, badda boom – I was done.